tomjoht/tomjoht.github.io/_posts/2023/2/2023-02-24-build-your-own-standing-desk.md

 After you cut out the balance board, use a sander to sand the edges.

 {: .note}
 When you're using a jigsaw, make sure you use protective gear including safety goggles, ear plugs, and leather gloves.
-Put the board on a workbench or stabilized between two chairs.
+Put the board on a workbench or stabilize it between two chairs.

 ## Step 3: Add the stopper blocks